 The Prince of Wales in France with the troops in WWI

-Edward’s social ability was a skill the prince had honed in France during his service with the troops during WWI.
+Edward’s ease among ordinary working men was a social ability he had honed in France during his service with the troops during WWI.
 Edward petitioned to be admitted to front-line service, but the government of the day blocked the request, not wanting to take unnecessary risks with the life of the heir to the throne.

-Nevertheless during the war, Edward was on active service near the front for most of the time, in France.
-In 1917 the Prince was moved to North Italy where British troops were reinforcing the line against the Austrians.
+Nevertheless, Edward was on active service near the front in France for most of the war.
+In 1917 the Prince was moved to North Italy, where British troops were reinforcing the line against the Austrians.
 Towards the end of the war, Edward was awarded the rank of Major and found himself posted to the Canadian Corps and later to the Australian Corps in Belgium.
 As the war ended, he was sent to Germany to support the occupation troops in place there.

 These were the years that opened up Edward’s world and introduced him to a great spectrum of people and human experience.
 Edward referred to these years as his “real education.”
 But not all applauded Edward’s ease with ordinary people.
 Some considered it quite worrying.
 Indeed Archbishop Lang wrote to one of his chaplains saying that he considered “dangerous” Edward’s “liking for vulgar society.”

-As Prince of Wales and then as King, Edward embarked on royal tours that were markedly different to those of his predecessors.
-Edward’s visits targeted the country’s areas of economic and social need, taking in slums in the industrial north, and other areas of mass unemployment.
+As Prince of Wales and then as King, Edward embarked on royal tours that were markedly different to those of his royal predecessors.
+Edward’s visits targeted Britain’s areas of economic and social need, taking in slums in the industrial north, and other areas of mass unemployment.
 He was very concerned with what might be done to get the country’s economy moving again.

-On a visit to the coalfields of South Wales in 1932 the King was visibly upset by the desperate conditions of poorly housed families suffering the privations of unemployment in a de-industrialized economy.
+On a visit to the coalfields of South Wales in 1936 the King was visibly upset by the desperate conditions of poorly housed families suffering the privations of unemployment in a de-industrialized economy.
 “This is damnable,” he said.
 “Something ought to be done about it!”
 The King’s comments found their way into the papers and British Pathe news reported that the King’s visit was “bringing the whole problem of the depressed areas out of the shadows and into the floodlight of world attention,” instilling faith “that some solution will be found.”
 Since the government had clearly failed to find “some solution,” the pressure created by the King’s remark was viewed by Stanley Baldwin’s Cabinet as a deeply unwelcome intrusion into the world of politics.
 The welfare of the South Welsh was the government’s business.
 Not the King’s!
 By publicly sympathising with the unemployed miners of South Wales, the King had made more enemies in government.

 The King in South Wales

-For whatever his reasons George V was unafraid to express his own misgivings about his son and heir, and do so well beyond the family circle.
-It was clear to everyone that George V and Edward VIII saw things very differently to one another.
+In the years prior, for whatever his reasons, the old king, George V, had been unafraid to express his own misgivings about his son and heir, and to do so well beyond the family circle.
+It was clear to any observer that George V and Edward VIII saw things very differently to one another.

 The Prince of Wales, with the Welsh Guards in 1926

-For instance King George saw it as poor form that Edward tended not to wear his array of honorary war medals.
-George saw these medals as totemic of the Sovereign’s solidarity with his armed forces.
-By contrast Edward’s relationship with the troops, after his years in service, was warm and personal.
-Edward had seen the horrors of WWI at close quarters and he regarded it as disrespectful to those whose heroism had earned these medals if he were then to wear the same medals without ever having participated in front-line combat.
-He was especially reluctant to wear his Military Cross when, though had been close to the front-line in WWI, he had never been deployed in battle.
+For instance, King George saw it as poor form that Edward preferred not to wear his array of honorary war medals.
+King George saw these medals as totemic of the Sovereign’s solidarity with his armed forces.
+By contrast Edward’s relationship with the troops, after his years in service, was not totemic.
+It was warm and personal.
+Edward had seen the horrors of WWI at close quarters and he regarded it as disrespectful to those whose heroism had earned their medals if he were then to wear the same medals without ever having participated in front-line combat.
+Edward was particularly reluctant to wear his Military Cross when, though had been close to the front-line in WWI, he had never once been deployed in battle.
 However, Edward’s explanations to his father had fallen on deaf ears.

 King George and Edward, Prince of Wales

-In a similar vein the old King could never understand why the Prince of Wales refused to follow his father’s tradition and wear a top hat (the style of 1797) for his public outings.
-And why would he not allow himself to be driven around in a local dignitary’s Rolls Royce, or a royal fleet of Daimler limousines for his visits to Britain’s depressed industrial areas?
-Did the Prince not appreciate how common and unregal he made himself appear, each time he stepped out of an ordinary car wearing a bowler hat??
+In a similar vein, the old King was never able to understand why the Prince of Wales refused to adhere to his father’s tradition in style and sport a top hat (the style of 1797) for his public outings.
+And why would Edward not allow himself to be driven around in a local dignitary’s Rolls Royce, or a royal fleet of Daimler limousines for his visits to Britain’s depressed industrial areas?
+Did the Prince of Wales not appreciate how common and unregal he made himself appear, each time he stepped out of an ordinary car wearing a bowler hat (the style of 1849)??